rverton/pipers/README.md

-# pipers, a file-based task automation toolkit
+# pipers, a file-based task automation toolkit for monitoring

 Define tasks in yaml files and chain them asynchronously.
-This is a powerfull way of glueing your tools together in a simple and efficient way to create workflows.
+This is a powerfull way to glue your tools together in a simple and efficient way.
+By using unique identifiers for each record, it is possible to monitor for new records or changes.

+Each task is called a *pipe* because you can pipe your tasks together to create whole workflows.

 ## Concept